 Mr Incredible, (who – can you guess? – was NOT on the same flight), was mostly sympathetic, but did subsequently show me an extract from In Search of South Africa by H.V.
 Morton, 1948 implying that I had nothing much to complain about as Morton’s journey totalled 36 hours.
 Cheeky so and so.

 Our Great Trek, was of course no match for THE Great Trek where waves of pioneers called Voortrekkers migrated from the eastern frontier of South Africa’s Cape Colony to escape British rule and find their promised land during the 1830s and 40s.
 Some 12-14 thousand Afrikaans speakers dispersed northward and north-eastward.
-You can read a little more about this and the Voortrekker Monument is THIS post.

 Our trip after Christmas was far smoother and less time consuming than the outward one, the only highlights being Pickle getting frisked for the first time at security and the kids complete incredulity that Daddy was on the same plane, for real!
 It really was a piece of Christmas Cake this time, bearing in mind that I don’t actually like Christmas Cake, it’s just a necessary component of the whole Christmas package, much like the flights being an essential part of a trip home.